Model

 - class pyepo.model.grb.portfolioModel(num_assets, covariance, gamma=2.25)

-This class is an optimization model for portfolio problem
+This class is an optimization model for the portfolio problem

 - _model